NOTICE OF PRIVACY PRACTICES

 We keep records of all of our residents’ healthcare information.
 Typically, these records contain information such as resident symptoms, examination and test results, diagnoses, treatment and a plan for future care or treatment.
 This information, often referred to as a health or medical record, serves as a:

-• Means of communication among the many health professionals who contribute to the residents’ care.
+- Means of communication among health professionals who contribute to the residents’ care.

-• Source of information for public health officials who oversee the delivery of health care in the United States.
+- Source of information for public health officials who oversee health care delivery in the U.S.

 Although the resident’s health record is the physical property of the facility, the information in this health record belongs to the resident.
 Residents and/or their legal guardians can assume the following rights:

-• Right to request to receive communications in an alternative manner or location.
+- Right to request to receive communications in an alternative manner or location.
 If you are dissatisfied with how or where you are receiving communications from us that are related to the resident’s PHI, you may request that we provide you with such information by alternative means or at alternative locations.
 Such a request must be made in writing, and submitted to the Privacy Officer.
-We will accommodate reasonable requests in cases where you have stated that normal communications would endanger you.
-We may but are not required to accommodate other requests.
+We will attempt to accommodate reasonable requests.
+We may not require that you provide an explanation for your request and will attempt to honor any reasonable requests.
 For more information about this right, see 45 C.F.R. § 164.522(b).

-• Right of access to inspect and obtain a copy of PHI.
+- Right of access to inspect and obtain a copy of PHI.
 You may request to inspect and/or obtain copies of PHI about the resident maintained in a designated record set.
-If you request to have copies made we may charge you a reasonable fee.
+We may charge a reasonable, cost-based fee to produce the records.
 A designated record set is the medical records and billing records about residents maintained by or for us.
 There are some exceptions as to what information can be accessed.
 For example, information compiled for legal proceedings cannot be accessed.
 If we deny access to the resident’s information, in part or in whole, we will notify the resident’s legal guardian.
 The denial will include the reason for the denial, review rights (if applicable), and information on how to file a complaint.
 You may make such requests orally or in writing; however, in order to better respond to your request, we ask that you make such requests in writing on our facility’s standard form.
 For a request form, please contact the Privacy Officer.
 For more information about this right, see 45 C.F.R. § 164.524.

-How We Will Use or Disclose PHI for Treatment, Payment, and Health Care Operations
+How We May Use or Disclose PHI for Treatment, Payment, and Health Care Operations

 Disclosures You May Authorize Us to Make

-• We will not use or disclose the resident’s PHI without authorization, except as described in this notice.
+We will not use or disclose the resident’s PHI without authorization, except as described in this notice.
+Most uses and disclosures of psychotherapy notes, as applicable, require your authorization.
+Subject to certain limited exceptions, we may not use or disclose PHI for marketing without your authorization.
+We may not sell PHI without your authorization.
 You may give us written authorization to use and/or disclose health information to anyone for any purpose.
 If you give us authorization, you may revoke it in writing at any time.
 Your revocation will not affect any use or disclosure made pursuant to your authorization while the authorization was in effect.

 Other Uses and Disclosures